NeoSpark314/TheHangout/OVERVIEW.md

 - Content modules can also wrap low-level engine entities.
 For example, [PenToolObject.ts](src/content/objects/PenToolObject.ts) is the content-facing module, while [PenToolEntity.ts](src/world/entities/PenToolEntity.ts) remains the low-level replicated primitive it spawns.
 - The same pattern now applies to default physics props: [GrabbableCubeObject.ts](src/content/objects/GrabbableCubeObject.ts) wraps the low-level grabbable physics-entity spawn path for scenario-owned cubes.
 - Shared drawing is now content-owned: [DrawingSurfaceObject.ts](src/content/objects/DrawingSurfaceObject.ts) is a replicated object instance that owns stroke state and late-join snapshots.
+- [DrawingRuntime.ts](src/content/runtime/DrawingRuntime.ts) provides a thin facade for routing commands to the active, scenario-owned `drawing-surface` object instance.
 - The drum pads now follow the same content-owned model: [DrumPadArcObject.ts](src/content/objects/DrumPadArcObject.ts) is a self-contained replicated object that owns its own meshes, colliders, hit detection, audio, and sync.
-- Local mounting now has an explicit state-machine-shaped runtime API (`request/grant/reject/release`) exposed through object runtime context, while preserving backward-compatible `mountLocal/unmountLocal` calls for existing objects.
+- Local mounting now has an explicit state-machine-shaped runtime API (`request/grant/reject/release`) managed by [MountRuntime.ts](src/content/runtime/MountRuntime.ts) and exposed through object runtime context, which also gracefully handles input-driven unmounting.
 - Scenario-owned runtime state should either be tracked through `ObjectInstanceRegistry` or be explicitly cleaned up in the scenario's `unload()` path.

 ### Networking